agevak/CM0102BenchmarkConverter/README.md

 2. Copy the binary to your CM folder.

 # Usage
-<code>CM0102BenchmarkConverter.exe <test_name> [club_name]
+CM0102BenchmarkConverter.exe <test_name> [club_name]

 test_name - name of the test (tactics). club_name - name of the club to look for in the benchmark results.
-Default is 'PAS Giannina'.</code>
+Default is 'PAS Giannina'.

-Parses benchmark results from 'benchmark.csv' (or 'benchmark.txt' if first one is absent) and appends them in format of CMTacTool to 'tactool.txt' and in a format of CMTactics to 'repository.csv'.
+Parses benchmark results from 'benchresult.csv' (or 'benchresult.txt' if first one is absent) and appends them in format of CMTacTool to 'tactool.txt' and in a format of CMTactics to 'repository.csv'.

-# Example
-Examples of input and output files can be found under "example" folder.
-Outputs have been generated via this command:
-<code>CM0102BenchmarkConverter.exe example_tactics</code>